It is a simple task to delete all photos from iPhone — or is it? What if you have 20000+ photos?

 Method 2.
 How to 1-Click Select All Photos to Delete

-The tool to be used is DearMob iPhone Manager, a professional iPhone and iPad explorer that allows you to manage, transfer, backup and delete photos, media files, apps, and other content on iPhone, iPad and iPod.
+The tool to be used is DearMob iPhone Manager, a professional iPhone and iPad explorer that allows you to manage, transfer, backup, and delete photos, Recently Deleted and Hidden albums, media files, apps, and other content on iPhone, iPad, and iPod.

 Step 1.
-Go to Photo module in DearMob iPhone Manager.
+Go to the Photo module in DearMob iPhone Manager.

 Step 2.
 Click Camera Roll on the left panel, and click Select All.